-- Click the Guide Creation tool - Click Shapes > Guide Creation in the main menu.
+- Click the Guide Creation tool a on the toolbar. - Click Shapes > Guide Creation in the main menu.

 Create guides

 To place guides, do the following:

 - 1. Click any shape, model, or street edge to create a guide from the edge. - 2.
 Move the guide to the location you want or snap to other objects.
 Alternatively, you can manually specify an offset. - 3.
 Click again to set the placement.